 Directions

-• In a small bowl, stir together the soy sauce, Worcestershire, garlic, ketchup and brown sugar .
-Adjust this mixture to taste, some people like more ketchup along with the brown sugar.
+- In a small bowl, stir together the soy sauce, Worcestershire, garlic, ketchup and brown sugar.
+Adjust this mixture to taste; some people like more ketchup along with brown sugar.
 Once you have adjusted it to taste, move on to the next step.

 When are the pork chops done?

-You’ll know these oven baked pork chops are good to go when they reach an internal temperature of 145 °F. As mentioned above, this usually takes about 25-30 minutes in the oven but for fool-proof cooking, check them at the 20 minute mark with a digital instant-read thermometer to know for sure.
-All ovens are different so they make take a little less time or a little more depending on the brand of oven.
+You’ll know these oven-baked pork chops are good to go when they reach an internal temperature of 145 °F. As mentioned above, this usually takes about 25-30 minutes in the oven, but for fool-proof cooking, check them at the 20-minute mark with a digital instant-read thermometer to know for sure.
+All ovens are different, so they may take a little less time or a little more, depending on the brand.

 What is the Best Way to Cook Pork Chops?

-Oven baked is the best way if you don’t have time to babysit them on the stove in a skillet.
-While it’s far easier to gauge the temperature when cooking them on the stove ( it’s easier to insert the thermometer when you are cooking on the stove rather than opening the oven time and time again) oven baked means that you don’t have to watch them as closely.
+Oven-baked is best if you don’t have time to babysit them on the stove in a skillet.
+While it’s far easier to gauge the temperature when cooking them on the stove ( it’s easier to insert the thermometer when you are cooking on the stove rather than opening the oven time and time again) oven, oven-baked means that you don’t have to watch them as closely.

 How do you cook pork chops without drying them out?

-Pork is a very lean meat on the surface and as you know will dry out very fast.
-Even these oven baked pork chops that have a sauce are cooked lower.
-That homemade shake and bake mix of mine has olive oil in it, which makes up for the lack of fat on the outside of the chops.
-That’s why you can bake those at 400 degrees, you will get a seriously crispy, amazing pork chop!
-For any other that doesn’t have an oil based coating that crisps up, cook it at 350 °F. To make sure they don’t dry out, just keep an eye on their internal temperature and make sure to follow my tips above and not cut the fat off or use boneless pork chops.
+Pork is a very lean meat on the surface and, as you know, will dry out very fast.
+Even these oven-baked pork chops that have a sauce are cooked lower.
+That homemade shake-and-bake mix of mine has olive oil in it, which makes up for the lack of fat on the outside of the chops.
+That’s why you can bake those at 400 degrees; you will get a seriously crispy, amazing pork chop!
+For any other that doesn’t have an oil-based coating that crisps up, cook it at 350 °F. To ensure they don’t dry out, just keep an eye on their internal temperature, follow my tips above, and do not cut the fat off or use boneless pork chops.

 How to Store the Leftovers